NatronGitHub/Natron/ProjectFiles/PowiterOsX/README_OSX.txt

 In order to have Powiter compiling, first you need to install the required libraries.

-###Qt 4.8
+###Qt 5

-You'll need to install Qt 4.8 libraries from [Qt download](http://qt-project.org/downloads).
-Select the "Qt libraries 4.8.4 for Mac (185 MB)"
-Powiter will most likely upgrade to Qt5 soon, but for now it's not compatible with Qt5 fully.
-Once downloaded, remember the path where you install it as we will need it into Xcode.
+You'll need to install Qt (5.0.2 as of writing) libraries from [Qt download](http://qt-project.org/downloads).Once downloaded, remember the path where you install it as we will need it into Xcode.

 ###FFMPEG